-4.3.1 Special Courses
+4.3 Special Courses

 Special Course Request Procedure is as follows.
 Special courses include any class that must be added to the schedule after the schedule is set.
 Typically, these are sections for single students to work with a faculty member in a focused and special regard.
+Special courses do not count toward elective requirements.

 For graduate special courses (e.g., research hours, independent studies and teaching practicums but not thesis or dissertation hours), the draft syllabus should be sent to the DGS and copied to the Department Chair for their review and approval.
 Once the syllabus is fine-tuned and approved (if changes are requested), the DGS will let the SLI Coordinator know to add the class to the schedule, without requiring restrictions.
-Completed contracts must be placed on file
+Completed contracts must be placed on file.